-An easy mobile supporting user interface and proper content – to tell a lot in a few words can help the buyer to identify the real value offered by the seller and take decisions immediately.
+An easy mobile supporting user interface and useful content – to tell a lot in a few words can help the buyer to identify the real value offered by the seller and take decisions immediately.

-The receiver of the emails made complaints against the marketer for using it – as it raised privacy concerns but today many users get such mails which are listed as spasm.
-The first company using the feature was able to generate $13 million from sales through these methods.
+The receiver of the emails complained against the marketer for using it – as it raised privacy concerns, but today many users get such emails listed as spam.
+The first company using the feature could generate $13 million from sales through these methods.

-Marketers send these messages to all the registered customers, that includes many who were not willingly subscribed to the feature but, even then it is not considered inappropriate now.
-This method as called electronic mail, first time, in 1979, but the term was added to Oxford dictionary in 1989.
-The word spam was first introduced in 1998, and in 2003; the US government passed the Can Spam act to regulate commercial practices where the user has the right to opt out.
-Sellers are mapping content and using urgency tricks – such as offering a deal for limited time to get early response.
+Marketers send these messages to all the registered customers, including many who were not willingly subscribed to the feature, but it is not considered inappropriate now.
+This method was called electronic mail for the first time in 1979, but the term was added to the Oxford dictionary in 1989.

+Many new systems try to use sophisticated methods where the segmentation of customers and personalisation help to deliver higher conversions.
+Sellers are mapping content and using urgency tricks – such as offering a deal for a limited time to get an early response.